-As a Junior Researcher at KU Leuven (ITEC team, also at imec) and UCLouvain (CENTAL team, part of ILC), I’m currently working on dialogue-based CALL, more precisely on task-oriented dialogue systems/agents (chatbots) for language learning, at the intersection of computer-assisted language learning (CALL) and natural language processing (NLP).
-My research focuses on the instructional design and the effectiveness evaluation of dialogue-based CALL systems on L2 proficiency development.
+As a PhD researcher at KU Leuven (ITEC, an imec research group) and UCLouvain (CENTAL team), I’m currently working on dialogue-based CALL, more precisely on task-oriented dialogue systems (chatbots) for language learning, at the intersection of computer-assisted language learning (CALL) and natural language processing (NLP).
+My research focuses on the instructional design and the evaluation of the effectiveness of dialogue-based CALL systems for L2 proficiency development, in particular L2 fluency.

 I am a PhD candidate in Linguistics thanks to a SENESCYT scholarship (Ecuador).
 I am also an Assistant Professor of French Linguistics and Language Teaching at Universidad Central del Ecuador.
 After finishing my PhD, I will return to Ecuador to continue to teach and conduct research in Quito.
 Previously, I worked as a research assistant at UCLouvain on reflexive writing in general education.

 Agrégation in Romance Languages, 2007

 MA in Romance Languages, 2007

 BA in Romance Languages, 2004